WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 DRONE AND ROBOTICS HACKING RESEARCH

-DroneWarz (dronewarz.org) was one of the Cyber Defense Center's first hands-on research programs dedicated to exploring the security of emerging technologies such as unmanned aerial systems and robotics through live adversarial simulation, engineering, and community-driven innovation.
+DroneWarz (dronewarz.org) is one of the Cyber Defense Center's first hands-on research programs dedicated to exploring the security of emerging technologies such as unmanned aerial systems and robotics through live adversarial simulation, engineering, and community-driven innovation.

-From DefCon 23 through DefCon 27, DroneWarz evolved from a youth-focused robotics initiative into one of the most dynamic and widely discussed villages at DefCon.
+From DefCon 23 through DefCon 27, DroneWarz evolved from a youth-focused robotics initiative into one of the most dynamic and widely discussed villages at DEFCON.
 Participants did not just study drone security, they experienced it in real time, engaging with active systems in controlled environments designed to simulate real-world threats and adversarial conditions.

 The program introduced a unique approach to cybersecurity training and research by combining: